 Here’s the closeup look.

-The breakdown of the costs per quart tell a story – they are in the ballpark of each other, with the exception of our rogue potting soil thrown in.
+The breakdown of the costs per quart tells a story – they are in the ballpark of each other, with the exception of our rogue potting soil thrown in.
 Most of them have similar ingredients, with a few different additions.

 If we had to buy a dedicated seed starting mix and couldn’t use the potting soil we do, our choice would be one that lists the ingredients and is OMRI listed.
 Having said that, any of the seed starting mixes with the primary ingredients of coconut coir (our preference) or peat moss with perlite or vermiculite would make a satisfactory seed starting mix.

-What you choose will depend largely on the availability for you, how much you need and the cost.
+What you choose will depend largely on the availability for you, how much you need, and the cost.

 As part of the test, we are starting seeds in all four mixes and have documented our results in Seed Germination Observations.
 Our Potting Soils article gives you some details on what to look for in good soils to transplant your young, tender seedlings into.